Coffee Drink

 Key Takeaways

-- 1Meia de Leite means "half milk" in Portugal and is a more balanced blend of coffee and milk.
+- 1Meia de Leite means half milk in Portugal and is a balanced blend of coffee and milk.

-- 2Use an espresso or strong coffee and roughly an equal volume of hot milk.
+- 2Use an espresso or strong coffee with roughly equal hot milk.

 Drink Snapshot